AstarNetwork/astar-docs/docs/learn/tokenomics2/legacy_inflation.md

 [Astar Network]: https://astar.network/

 :::tip
-Astar and Shiden sharde the same economic model, though there were differences in their initial supply configurations.
+Astar and Shiden share the same economic model, though there were differences in their initial supply configurations.
 The following chapters focus on Astar and ASTR, however, this information also applies to Shiden and SDN token.
 :::